 Family violence must be considered in every family law case by dispute resolution professionals such as:

 Family violence includes neglect as well as physical, sexual, psychological, and emotional abuse.
 For children, family violence includes direct or indirect exposure to family violence.

 A “protection order” may be acquired by a party from the court to protect a family member from another family member if the court determines that the former family member is a danger.

 Divorce, separation, child custody, and other family law matters are heavy subjects, and divorce lawyers can help Kamloops residents navigate the legal landscape.

-If you need support, please don’t hesitate contact one of these resources:
+If you need support, please don’t hesitate to contact one of these resources:

 When faced with a difficult life event, the lawyers at Martin & Martin Lawyers can help.
 Having someone on your side fighting for your best interests can give you peace of mind and help you navigate complex legal issues.
-Contact us today for an initial consultation with one of our family lawyers in Kamloops.
+Contact us today for a free initial consultation with our family lawyers in Kamloops.